iamKrishnendu/mindspin/README.md

-# TestLeaf
+# MindSpin QA HackaThon
-This repository contains BDD based test automation framework.
-Where test has been developed using cucumber features.
+This repository has been created to store and share project code as part QA hackathon